dorochadev/oneliner/README.md

 ## 🧑‍💻 Contributing

 Pull requests are welcome!
-Feel free to open issues for bugs or feature requests.
+Open issues for bugs or feature requests.

 ---